 The famous London Taxis (black cabs) have a ‘TAXI’ light on the front, and fares are displayed on the meter.
 What’s more, they can be hailed in the street, booked in advance by phone, online or via mobile phone apps, and also to be found at taxi ranks; for example, outside stations, airports, hotels and nightspots.

 These look like any other private car.
 Most of them are licensed, from reputable companies and bookable by phone, online or via mobile phone apps.
 However, some are unlicensed and look for customers on the streets, usually at night.

 While it’s tempting after a night out to jump into the first 'minicab' you see, never get into an unbooked car because there will be no record of your journey or driver, and it puts you at risk of attack including sexual assault and robbery.
 They will also be uninsured in the event of an accident.

 Booking your minicab means your trip will be carried out by a licensed, insured driver in a licensed, insured vehicle.
 A record of your journey, driver and vehicle will also be logged so that, in the event of any issues, the driver can be traced.
 Always be sure to make note of or take a picture of the vehicle's number plate and licence number.

 Download Transport for London's free Cabwise app on your smartphone to book your nearest minicab or black cab.

 These are legal but be careful as some drivers have been known to demand extremely large sums of money for very short rides.

-So remember, always use a booked and licensed minicab, taxi, bus or the Underground – and avoid dark, quiet areas, the same as you would in any town or city.
+So remember, always use a booked and licensed minicab, taxi, bus or the Underground – and avoid dark, quiet areas.